opensearch-project/project-website/_posts/2023-07-10-introducing-extensions-for-opensearch.md

 While we have not run this experiment, we believe you can further independently fine-tune the cluster by increasing sharding and achieve better throughput in indexing AD results.

-### 3. Increase the rate of generating historical results
+### 3. Increase the historical results generation rate

 AD’s historical HCAD restricts the rate of historical time period results, limits the use of AD to half the heap, and sets the maximum for detection at 10 simultaneous threads to protect the cluster from being maxed out.
 You can raise these limits by adding more CPUs or RAM, swapping space with SSDs independently from the rest of the cluster, or horizontally scaling extension nodes.